hugovandernotte/ruby-101/README.md

 # Ruby 101

-Ruby is a dynamic programming language with a focus on simplicity and productivity.
-It has an elegant syntax that is natural to read and easy to write.
+Ruby is what we called a programming language.

+It has the particularity to be focused on simplicity and productivity by using an elegant syntax that is natural to read and easy to write.

+## Objectives

+- Describe variables and data types

+- Define & write a function

+- Identify conditions and loops

 ## How to run Ruby code